Jim Tunney (Irish politician): Politics

 During that period he served as Parliamentary Secretary to the Minister for Education (after 1978, Minister of State at the Department of Education) in three governments.
 He served as Leas-Cheann Comhairle of Dáil Éireann from 1981 to 1982, and from 1987 to 1993.
-He was also Chairman of Fianna Fáil for ten years.
+He was also chair of the Fianna Fáil parliamentary party for ten years.
 He was a member of Dublin City Council, and served as Lord Mayor of Dublin from 1984 to 1985.